Domantas Sabonis NBA Preview vs. the Rockets

 Rockets 2022-23 Defensive Insights

-- On defense the Rockets allowed 118.6 points per game last season, 28th in the league.
+- Giving up 118.6 points per game last year made the Rockets the 28th-ranked squad in the NBA defensively.

+- In terms of rebounds, the Rockets were fourth in the league last season, allowing 41.5 per game.

 Watch ESPN originals, The Last Dance and more NBA content on ESPN+!